MaxiZm/Eye-Of-Admin/README.md

 By now it also includes event system (which makes some actions as change group's title to be delayed);

-In plans to add some AI features and make it fun and useful comapnion to help you manage the group :)
+In plans to add some AI features and make it fun and useful companion to help you manage the group :)